-About the Mental Health Department
+About the Department of Behavioral and Mental Health

 Gilbert Gonzales has more than 30 years of experience in the field of substance abuse and mental health, crisis prevention and in treatment provision as a clinician, university faculty, project/program director and policy advisor.
 Throughout his career, he has led strategic planning, treatment and policy development, and training.
 He has also led systems change initiatives that help mental health and substance abuse service providers promote collaboration and build service capacity in support of diverse populations.